 - that all Course Intended Learning Outcomes are measurable and appropriate for the level of the programme. - 5.
 Articulate a clear process and mechanism for ensuring consistent assessments and fairness of grading that meet relevant professional and academic standards. - 6.
 Ensure that the Graduate Student Handbook is regularly updated for cultural sensitivity with clear weblinks provided to each policy and procedure as appropriate. - 7.
 Clarify the admission requirements with regard to the Cumulative Grade Point Average admission score, to be in line with national and international norms, and ensure that these are published to potential applicants. - 8.
 Establish a remedial/conditional pathway and that student progress through these pathways is closely monitored and reported annually/cohort-wise. - 9.
 Formalize the process of reviewing the admission policy and ensure that this is done periodically. - 10.
-Develop suitable arrangements for the professional development activities presented to the faculty, especially those related to the cultural sensitivity of Bahrain, and ensure that professional development activities are regularly monitored and evaluated. - 11.
-Utilise redacted data to assess the effectiveness of BlueStar in monitoring 'at-risk' students' progress and applied intervention mechanisms. - 12.
-Review its practices regarding the policies and procedures of academic integrity to limit the number of allowed resubmissions and make the use of Turnitin mandatory for all appropriate assessed work. - 13.
-Conduct formal graduate tracing to collect information on the career paths of alumni. - 14.
-Include bespoke sections in Faculty, Staff and Student Handbooks explaining the policies and procedures by which Quality Assurance principles are monitored and enacted to ensure stakeholder constituencies understand their roles in the Quality Assurance processes. - 15.
-Include only DePaul University-specific data in the annual monitoring report and assessment reports for the programme. - 16.
-Improve the feedback collection process from internal stakeholders, ensuring that periodic reviews of the Master of Science in Finance programme integrate comprehensive input from internal stakeholders. - 17.
-Implement mechanisms for regular benchmarking to timely inform decisions regarding the Master of Science in Finance programme.
+Ensure that all faculty teaching the Master of Science in Human Resources are qualified to teach the programme and hold qualifications higher than a master's degree in the subject of HR/work and organizational psychology. - 11.
+Develop suitable arrangements for the professional development activities presented to the faculty, especially those related to the cultural sensitivity of Bahrain, and ensure that Professional Development activities are regularly monitored and evaluated. - 12.
+Utilise redacted data to assess the effectiveness of BlueStar in monitoring 'at-risk' students' progress and applied intervention mechanisms. - 13.
+Review its practices regarding the policies and procedures of academic integrity to limit the number of allowed resubmissions and make the use of Turnitin mandatory for all appropriate assessed work. - 14.
+Conduct formal graduate tracing to collect information on the career paths of alumni. - 15.
+Include bespoke sections in Faculty, Staff and Student Handbooks explaining the policies and procedures by which Quality Assurance principles are monitored and enacted to ensure stakeholder constituencies understand their roles in the Quality Assurance processes. - 16.
+Improve the feedback collection process from internal stakeholders, ensuring that periodic reviews of the Master of Science in Human Resources programme integrate comprehensive input from internal stakeholders.

-18. Establish a formal mechanism for collecting and analyzing structured feedback from external stakeholders to better inform programme decisions
+- 17. Implement mechanisms for regular benchmarking to timely inform decisions regarding the Master of Science in Human Resources programme. - 18.
+Establish a formal mechanism for collecting and analyzing structured feedback from external stakeholders to better inform programme decisions.